mwj8410/Dais/README.md

-# sass_scaffolding
+# UI Scaffolding
-Provides Sass utilities and structures for common style needs.
+Provides common and advanced features for use in rich User-Experience sites and web applications.

 ## Scope
-This project will limit it's scope to style accessable activities.
-Any javascript related UI operations are outside the scope of this project.
+This project will attempt to collect together common style, component, and utility features in Sass, Javascript, and HTML.
+At this time, no layout control library or framework like Angular or React will be in use at this time.
+Client side compatability will be limited to the most up-to-date version of each major browser.
+No attempt will be made to provide any compatability beyond this.

 ## Usage
 A consuming project needs to import either `scaffolding.scss` or `_main.scss` into it's sass project.